Q. How do I add Office 365 integration to my existing PowerSchool Learning domain, and what additional options will this integration provide?

 - Enter your PowerSchool Learning domain (including https://) in both Sign-On URL and App ID URI, the click the check mark in the bottom right.

-- Choose the Configure option while viewing the new application.
+- Choose the Configure option while viewing the new application (new Azure portal users, skip to step 10).

 - Select a Key duration of either 1 year or 2 years.